zjrohrbach/markdown-wkshts/Honors-Agenda.md

 -------------
 - Be working on your project!
 Presentations start on *Apr 7*.
 See the [schedule][sched] for your presentation day.
 - Make sure you are working on your [Syllabus]
-	- 8.1 and 8.2-3 should be done.
-HW quiz postponed until next class
 	- 8.4 and 8.5-6 due Wed evening, Mar 10
+	- 8-7 due Mon evening, Mar 15
-- [Test Corrections][correct] should be done by next Friday
+- [Test Corrections][correct] should be done by Friday

 [sched]: https://avoncsc-my.sharepoint.com/:x:/g/personal/zjrohrbach_avon-schools_org/EVMXHFfIjQJDml8sDSyMeYsBLcV4ZCg-pDrGaicpsu_iBQ?e=RfXTgy
 [syllabus]: https://avon.schoology.com/course/2624603229/materials?f=369843178